RocketChat/EmbeddedChat/packages/react/docs/theming.md

 ### Understanding the Theme Object

-- The `schemes` object contains `radius` (which is used to give border-radius in the application, increasing this will make EmbeddedChat look more curvy).
-The `light` and `dark` objects inside control the colors of various elements such as foreground color, background color, border color, input color, colors for warning and success toast messages etc in light or the dark mode.
+- The `schemes` key contains a `radius` property used to apply border-radius in the app.
+Increasing this value will make `EmbeddedChat` appear more curved.
+Within it, the `light` and `dark` subkeys control various aspects such as foreground color, background color, border color, input color, and colors for warning and success toast messages in specific light or dark modes.

 - The `breakpoints` are currently not in use but are planned to be included to make the app more mobile responsive in the future.

-- The `variants` and `components` objects will be detailed further in the guide.
+- The `variants` and `components` keys will be detailed further in the guide.

-- The `typography` object contains a `default` object which includes the font family, font size, and weights for the entire application.
+- The `typography` key contains a `default` sub-key which includes the font family, font size, and weights for the entire app.
 Specific font sizes and weights for headings are then defined below that, and changing these will update the heading fonts accordingly.

-- The `shadows` object currently includes two shadows used in the app.
+- The `shadows` key currently includes two shadows used in the app.
 You can give different colors or styles to these shadows as needed.
 If more shadows are added, the source code will also need to be modified to reflect those changes.

-- The `zIndex` object controls the stacking of different components in the application.
+- The `zIndex` key controls the stacking of different components in the application.
 It is recommended not to change these values unless necessary.
 If a requirement arises, adjustments can be made accordingly.

-### Understanding to the `components` Object
+### Understanding to the `components` key

-The `components` object allows you to customize specific components by applying custom styles, adding custom classes, or modifying certain configurations.
+The `components` key/object allows you to customize specific components by applying custom styles, adding custom classes, or modifying certain configurations.

 To use this object, you need to specify the "ComponentName" as a key, which can include three sub-keys: